Erfre/portfolioTest/readme.md

-	Portfolio site
+# Portfolio website

-This is my first try at making a portfolio page for myself.
-Where the main page is one giant canvas where balls bounce around and makes random connections to each other.
+This is my first try at making a website.
+It was going to be my portfolio page, but I never put it up.

-	Installation
+## Installation

 1.Download this repository
 2.Navigate to HTML>index.html
 3.Open index.html in your preferred browser
 4.Sit back and enjoy watching the colorful balls flying around.

-	History/Goal
+### History/Goal

-This was a project I was thinking of using as my own personal portfolio page.
+This project was supposed to be my own personal portfolio page.
-Although I've yet used it.
 My main goals were to learn more about website creation and how web pages worked.
-But I still wanted to have some fun with the canvas element since I really enjoyed writing javascript.
+But I still wanted to have some fun with the canvas element since I really enjoyed javascript and the canvas.

 I still like the simplicity of the design so I might use it one day, or something similar.
 With a lot cleaner code.

-	License
+### License

 MIT License